PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Wow," said the Farm Boy.

-"Give me that," snapped Boltac, snatching the lantern from the boys hand.
+"Give me that," snapped Boltac, snatching the lantern from the boy's hand.
 The lamplight returned to a dull flicker.

 "How much is it?"